kmaull-ucar/soars23-compute-workshop/_sources/tools.md

 * **GoogleScholar**: classic tool, but has poor integration with DOI importation and can provide spurious results; often useful for finding author PDFs when publisher version is paywalled

+## AI Tools

+* [phind](https://www.phind.com/): an AI search engine for developers and great resource to help with your coding experiences

 ## Citation and Bibliographic Management

 * [**Zotero**](https://zotero.org): free, very useful and low barrier bibliographic management